Skip to content ↓

 Data meetings were held termly and progress and attainment was monitored.
 Additional support was put in place to support children who had been identified through the progress meetings.

-The Educational Psychologist and external agencies were able to support teachers in developing or adjusting their practice for children who were dealing with disrupted learning.
+The Educational Psychologist was able to support teachers in developing or adjusting their practice for children who were identified with significant special educational needs.

 Inclusion meetings were held at least termly and the information shared was used to support assessments regarding whether a child had additional needs.

-During the Autumn & Spring Terms the three schools of the Fairchildes Academy Community Trust moderated across all year groups.
+The three schools within the Fairchildes Academy Community Trust moderated across all year groups during the Autumn and Spring Term.

-Formal Assessment was also used to identify needs:
+Formal Assessment was also used to identify needs such as:

 • Phonics screening in Year 1